Multipacking and broadcast domination on cactus graph and its impact on hyperbolic graph: Introduction

 \begin{restatable}{theorem}{multipackingbroadcastrelation} Let $G$ be a cactus, then $\gamma_b(G)\leq \frac{3}{2}\MP(G)+\frac{11}{2}$. \end{restatable}

-The proof is based on finding some paths and a cycle (if needed) in the graph whose total size is almost double the radius.
+Note that, for $\delta$-hyperbolic graphs (defined in this section later), $\gamma_{b}(G)\leq \big\lfloor{\frac{3}{2} \MP(G)+2\delta\big\rfloor} $~\cite{das2023relationarxiv}.
+Chordal graphs\footnote{A \textit{chordal graph} is an undirected simple graph in which all cycles of four or more vertices have a chord, which is an edge that is not part of the cycle but connects two vertices of the cycle.} are $1$-hyperbolic \cite{brinkmann2001hyperbolicity}.
+Earlier we mentioned that for any connected chordal graph $G$, $\gamma_{b}(G)\leq \big\lceil{\frac{3}{2} \MP(G)\big\rceil}$~\cite{das2023relation}.
+The cactus graphs are far from being chordal or hyperbolic since cactus graphs can have unbounded hyperbolicity and that shows the importance of Theorem \ref{thm:multipacking_broadcast_relation}.
+The proof of Theorem \ref{thm:multipacking_broadcast_relation} is based on finding some paths and a cycle (if needed) in the graph whose total size is almost double the radius.
 The set of every third vertex on these paths and the cycle yields a multipacking under some conditions.

 The hardness problem of multipacking has been repeatedly addressed by numerous authors, yet it has persisted as an unsolved challenge for the past decade.
-However, polynomial-time algorithms are known for trees and more generally, strongly chordal graphs~\cite{BMY}.
+However, polynomial-time algorithms are known for trees and more generally, strongly chordal graphs~\cite{brewster2019broadcast}.
 Even for trees, the algorithm for finding a maximum multipacking is very non-trivial.
 The complexity of the multipacking problem for the planar graphs is also unknown till now.
 Moreover, there is no approximation algorithm for the planar graphs.
 Cactus is a subclass of the planar graph class.
 We have already mentioned that, there is a polynomial time algorithm to find a maximum 2-packing set in a cactus \cite{flores2018algorithm}.
 A multipacking is a 2-packing, but the reverse is not true.
 In this paper, we provide an approximation algorithm to find multipacking on cactus.
 Our proof technique is based on the basic structure of the cactus graphs, and the technique is completely different from the existing polynomial time solution for the $2$-packing problem on the cactus.

 \begin{restatable}{theorem}{MultipackingAlgorithm} If $G$ is a cactus graph, there is an $O(n)$-time algorithm to construct a multipacking of $G$ of size at least $ \frac{2}{3}\MP(G)-\frac{11}{3} $ where $n=|V(G)|$. \end{restatable}